DanNDSU/covid_scraper/README.md

+# COVID-SCRAPER
+A Django application that builds a distributed web scraper.
+Consists of three identical server files that return a filtered list of scraped websites, along with the first paragraph element in each site that contains either "covid-19" or "coronavirus."
+Also consists of the web app that manages these servers and displays the results.

-# python_sockets
+# Dependencies
-A client-server setup for python - will expand to multiple servers eventually Currently includes a separate web scraper that we'll need to integrate into the server.

-# To run the client-server:
-In one terminal, cd to the folder and run python socket.py Then, in another terminal, cd to the folder and run python client.py

-Currently, this takes in a string of input in the client, then reverses the string in the server.
-Note: the server will not shut down on its own.
-You'll have to Ctrl + D (in bash terminal) or just close terminal (Windows).

-# To run the web scraper:
-First, you'll need to install requests and beautiful soup.

-I'd recommend doing this by installing Pipenv (as this is currently set up).
+This website depends on three python modules: django, requests, and beautifulsoup4.
+While you can install each directly using pip install _____, it is much more recommended to use pipenv for this.
+Pipenv creates a virtual environment and installs the dependencies in that environment, so your computer does not become full of extraneous modules installed globally.

+## To use pipenv:
-To do this, install Pipenv (by running $ pip install pipenv), then run $ pipenv install To start up a Pipenv environment, run $ pipenv shell You'll know if your environment is running if "(python_sockets)" appears on the left side of the terminal To exit your running environment, type exit into the terminal
+Install pipenv with $ pip install pipenv cd into covid_scraper with $ cd covid_scraper initiate environment and dependencies: $ pipenv install start up the environment: $ pipenv shell

+You'll know the environment is created and running when (covid_scraper) appears to the left of the terminal prompt.
-If you don't want to do pipenv, run:

-$ pip install requests
-$ pip install beautifulsoup4

-Don't forget the "4" at the end of "beautifulsoup"!
+To exit your pipenv environment, type exit into the terminal.

+# Running the application
+## Start the servers.
+In one terminal, cd into covid_scraper, then $ pipenv shell Start the first server with $ python server12345.py

+Start two more terminals, and do the same, except with
+$ python server12346.py
+$ python server12347.py

+## Start Django
+In another terminal (you'll have four total), cd into covid_scraper, then $ pipenv shell, then cd into scraper_project

+### Create User Account
+With the terminal in the scraper_project directory, run $ python manage.py createsuperuser and respond to the prompts to make your username and password you can skip entering an e-mail address.

+start Django with $ python manage.py runserver

+This will allow you to access the website at localhost:8000/